-Here we follow the approach developed in our adjacent paper \cite{Anikushin2023Comp}, where a spectral comparison principle for compound cocycles in Hilbert spaces generated by delay equations is established.
+Here we follow the approach developed in the adjacent paper \cite{Anikushin2023Comp}, where a spectral comparison principle for compound cocycles in Hilbert spaces generated by delay equations is established.
 This principle treats the compound cocycle as a nonautonomous perturbation of a $C_{0}$-semigroup and provides frequency conditions (inequalities) to guarantee that certain properties concerned with spectral dichotomies of the semigroup will be preserved under such a perturbation.
-Here the perturbation is described through the so-called quadratic constraints and the perturbation problem is posed in the context of an appropriate infinite-horizon quadratic regulator problem, which, in its turn, is resolved via the Frequency Theorem developed by us in \cite{Anikushin2020FreqDelay} (see also \cite{Anikushin2020FreqParab}).
+Here the perturbation is described through the so-called quadratic constraints, and the perturbation problem is posed in the context of an appropriate infinite-horizon quadratic regulator problem, which, in its turn, is resolved via the frequency theorem developed by the first author in \cite{Anikushin2020FreqDelay} (see also \cite{Anikushin2020FreqParab}).
 In particular, the principle provides frequency conditions for the uniform exponential stability of compound cocycles.
-This is clearly related to the initial problem, since in terms of such cocycles \eqref {EQ: LyapExpContrCond} means that the $2$-nd compound cocycle is uniformly exponentially stable.
-On the geometric level, the frequency conditions guarantee the existence of an adapted metric given by a positive-definite quadratic functional on the exterior power (see Theorem \ref{TH: QuadraticFunctionalDelayCompoundTheorem}).
-Although, it is not necessarily coercive, its relation with the dynamics allows to obtain the required bound (see Corollary \ref{COR: DelayCompoundUniformExponentialStability}).
+This is clearly related to the initial problem, since, in terms of such cocycles, \eqref {EQ: LyapExpContrCond} means that the twofold compound cocycle is uniformly exponentially stable.
+On the geometric level, the frequency conditions guarantee the existence of an adapted metric given by a positive-definite quadratic functional on the exterior power, see Theorem \ref{TH: QuadraticFunctionalDelayCompoundTheorem}.
+Although it is not necessarily coercive, its relation with the dynamics allows us to obtain the required bound, see Corollary \ref{COR: DelayCompoundUniformExponentialStability}.
 We give a brief exposition of this theory in Section \ref{SEC: StabilityOfDelayCompounds}.

-However, for the verification of arising frequency inequalities we need to compute resolvents of additive compound operators.
+However, for the verification of arising frequency inequalities, we need to compute resolvents of additive compound operators.
 In the case of delay equations, this reduces to solving a first-order PDE with boundary conditions involving both partial derivatives and delays.
 This prevents dealing with the problem in a purely analytical way, see Section \ref{SUBSEC: ExampleResolventEquations} for the simplest example of such equations.